tesseract-ocr/tesstrain/src/README.md

 This package requires the Tesseract training tools to be available on your system.

 To install the PIP package, either use `pip install tesstrain` or `python setup.py install`.
-At least Python 3.6 is required.
+It works with Python 3.6, but a supported Python version (at least 3.7) is recommended.

 ## Running